Andrios17/T1A2---FINAL/README.md

 In order to complete a well-rounded portfolio, many components were created with the aim of displaying vital information and providing seemless user experience.
 As you will see below, many components were reused across the portfolio in an effort to achieve ease of user experience.

-However, all there are no wasted components.
-Everything created served a purpose of engaging users and werent placed in pages where the theme of that page did not match the aim of the component.
+However, there are no wasted components.
+Everything created served a purpose of engaging users and were not placed in pages where the theme of that page did not match the aim of the component.

-### Reused Commponents
+### Reused Components

 **These components were reused across multiple pages of the portfolio.**

 * **Navbar** - Designed to provide for easy navigation around the portfolio. **Also includes a resume link which will automatically download a copy of my resume to the users downloads folder on their device for ease of access.**
-* **Blog Post Navbar** - Designed to provide for easy navigation around the sample blog posts which are child pages of the blogPost.html page in the hopes of engaging the user to read further blog posts without them having click back to blog posts page.
+* **Blog Post Navbar** - Designed to provide for easy navigation around the sample blog posts which are child pages of the blogPost.html page in the hopes of engaging the user to read further blog posts without them having click back to the blog posts page.
 One click is more likely to capitivate users to continue rather than having to complete two clicks.
 * **Contact Me** - Provided easy access to information which would be useful to contact me if any potential employers were interested in doing so.
 Includes both a phone number and email which I can be contacted on.
-* **Footer** - A footer which allows for easy access to social media outlets which serve a profesional purpose and appropriate for the target auience including; Github, LinkedIn and Instagram.
+* **Footer** - A footer which allows for easy access to social media outlets which serve a professional purpose and appropriate for the target auience including; Github, LinkedIn and Instagram.

 ![Image of Social Media Components - Footer](/docs/socialMediaLinks.png)